Carob: Benefits, Nutrition Facts & How to Use It

 Directions

-Mix the cornstarch with the cold milk and once dissolved, add the other ingredients and cook over low heat for a few minutes, until it thickens.
-Once thickened, remove from heat, remove the cinnamon stick, pour into serving cups and refrigerate for 1 hour.
-Serve cold.
+Mix the cornstarch with the cold milk until fully dissolved.
+Then add the remaining ingredients and cook over low heat, stirring constantly, until the mixture thickens.
+Remove from heat, discard the cinnamon stick, pour into serving cups, and refrigerate for 1 hour.
+Serve chilled.

 3. Carob and quinoa pancakes